 Off-Menu Herman Vodka pasta

 The pasta was really good and the sauce was very creamy.
 Unfortunately, this dish didn’t make a big impression on me.
-I eat pasta on a regular basis and sometimes if I’m in the mood for vodka sauce, I’ll head over to Whole Foods and buy a high-end vodka sauce and seashell pasta.
+I eat pasta on a regular basis and sometimes, if I’m in the mood for vodka sauce, I’ll head over to Whole Foods and buy a high-end vodka sauce alongside a seashell pasta.

 Horses has quite a few unique dishes worth going back for, but in my opinion, this isn’t one of them.